jessepav/lacygoill-wiki-backup/man/man.md

     .SH NAME

 ###
-## How is the body of the NAME section of a manpage used by some utilities?
+## How is the body of the NAME section of a man page used by some utilities?

 It provides fodder for `apropos(1)` – or  equivalently `$ man -k`.